 - Zest and juice of 1 large or 2 small lemons

-- Heat the remaining 1 tablespoon olive oil over medium high.
-Add the broccoli and other vegetables, the remaining 1/2 teaspoon red pepper, 1/2 teaspoon salt and 1/2 teaspoon black pepper.
+- Heat the remaining 1 tablespoon olive oil over medium-high heat.
+Add the vegetables and the remaining 1/4 or 1/2 teaspoon red pepper, 1/2 teaspoon salt, and 1/2 teaspoon black pepper.
 Cook until the vegetables are hot and lightly sautéed, 4 to 5 minutes.

 - Add the white wine and return the shrimp to the skillet.
 Cook for 2 minutes, allowing the wine to reduce.
 Stir in the lemon zest and juice and remove from heat.

 - Add the pasta to the skillet and toss.
 If the pasta is too dry, add a bit of the reserved pasta water.
 Serve warm, topped with Parmesan and parsley.

 - TO STORE: Store leftovers in an airtight container for up to 3 days.